ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

-- Will produce a rps3_hits.fna file as the final output containing genes annotated as *rpS3* in nucleotide format, with hits identified via either/or BLAST annotations and hmmsearch
+- Will produce a rps3_hits.fna file as the final output containing genes annotated as *rpS3* in nucleotide format, with hits identified via either/or BLAST annotations and hmmsearch.

 - Also produces multiple temporary files (rpS3_hmm.hits, rpS3_grep.hits
-  and rpS3.hits ) that are deleted at the end
+  and rpS3.hits ) that are automatically deleted at the end.

 **Remarks**

-**-** by default uses 10 threads, can be adjusted in the script
+**-** By default, it uses 10 threads, can be adjusted in the script.

-\- if pullseq/hmmsearch are not in your PATH, give the entire path to the software to execute them
+\- If pullseq/hmmsearch are not in your PATH, give the entire path to the software to execute them.

-\- there are a few intermediate files which can be deleted as only the rps3_hits.fna file is needed in the end
+\- There are a few intermediate files which can be deleted as only the rps3_hits.fna file is ultimately needed.

-**2) rpS3 gene Clustering and selection of representative sequences**
+**2) rpS3 gene clustering and selection of representative sequences**

 **Requirements**

-\- *rpS3* genes in fna format for all assemblies that are to be clustered in a single file with unique IDs
+\- *rpS3* genes in fna format for all assemblies that are to be clustered in a single file, all entries with unique IDs

 **Usage**